-Report Title: Introduction to the An Accounts 2021/22 nual Report and Agenda Item no. 5.2 Meeting: Special Audit and Assurance CommitteePublicX Meeting Date: 14th June 2022 Status (please tick one only): Assurance Approval X Information Lead Executive: Executive Director of Finance & Director of Corporate Governance Report Author (Title): Assistant Director of Finance, Financial Accounts and Services Main Report Background and current situation:
+Report Title: 4 15 1 14 1 0004/00 Agenda Item no. 4.1 Meeting: • Meeting Date: 14th June 2022 Status (please tick one only): Assurance Approval х Information Lead Executive: Executive Director of Finance & Director of Corporate Governance Report Author (Title): Assistant Director of Finance, Financial Accounts and Services

+Main Report

+Background and current situation:

-This report covers the Annual Report which includes the Performance Report, Accountability Report and Annual Accounts as well as other associated documents.
-It also sets out the key changes made to the draft statements and outlines the financial performance of the UHB.
+This report introduces the Annual Report which includes the Performance Report, Accountability Report and Annual Accounts and also the other associated documents for approval by the Board.

-In accordance with the agreed deadlines, the 2021/22 Draft Annual Accounts, Draft Performance Report and Draft Accountability Report were completed and forwarded to the Welsh Government and Audit Wales.
 With regards to its role in providing advice to the Board, the Audit and Assurance Committee, in accordance with its Terms of Reference, has responsibility to specifically comment upon the accounting policies, the accounts, the annual report of the organisation and the Letter of Representation.

-The Audit and Assurance Committee also has a key role in reviewing the ISA 260 report from Audit Wales.
+The Audit and Assurance Committee also has a key role in reviewing the Annual Report and the ISA 260 report from Audit Wales.
 The Annual Report contains the Annual Accounts and the remuneration report which are the key financial statements.